jbx-protocol/juice-docs-v1/protocol/contracts/jbdirectory/write/removeterminalof.md

    * [`_terminalsOf`](../properties/_terminalsof.md)

-3. Loop through the terminals, adding all terminals that aren't the one being deleted back into storage.
+3. Loop through the terminals, adding all terminals that aren't the one being removed back into storage.

    ```solidity
    // Repopulate the stored terminals for the project, omitting the one being deleted.